suffolklibraries/sljekyll/about/member-organisations/leiston-town-council-advisory-group/index.md

 * Leiston and Sizewell Communities Fund
 * Enabling Communities Fund
 * Leiston Town Council who, as well as giving a grant, support us in so many ways
-* Westleton, Knodishall and Aldringham Parish Council
+* Westleton, Knodishall and Aldringham, Theberton and Eastbridge Parish Councils

 ## Fundraising